+Photon Map With Caustic Photons

 With the insertion of the Caustic Photons the final images get even better look, nearly what we pretend from it.
 Yet, like it was expected, we there was another increase on the rendering time, which was approximately three times bigger comparing with the last implementation (Photo Map Without Caustic Photons) and almost 100 times bigger associating with Path Tracing.

 Finally, the rendered image has caustics shadows, although they are not as we were guessing.
 According with the reference image, the caustic shadows must be much more well-defined, and not so glossy.
 Maybe this problem can be solved by changing the values of the variables that we considered as static.
 The previous problems related with the intersection of the planes, still persist, even on the reference image.